pvinis/raycast-pvinis-custom/README.md

 ## Commands

-- `greeklish->greek`
+- `Greeklish->Greek`
-  It uses OpenAI API to translate greeklish to greek.
+  It uses OpenAI API to translate Greeklish to Greek.